apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperJMX.md

 started the server you will be able to monitor and manage various service related features.

+#### Logback MBeans registration _(new in 3.8.0)_

+Logback is the default logging backend of ZooKeeper since version 3.8.0.
+It can be configured to register JMX MBeans by adding `<jmxConfigurator />` to _logback.xml_.
+More information can be found on Logback's [website](https://logback.qos.ch/manual/jmxConfig.html).

+#### Log4j MBeans _(deprecated)_

-Also note that ZooKeeper will register log4j MBeans as well.
+Also note that ZooKeeper will register log4j MBeans as well if log4j1 is configured as the logging backend of SLF4j.
 In the same section along the left hand side you will see "log4j".
 Expand that to manage log4j through JMX.
 Of particular interest is the ability to dynamically change the logging levels used by editing the appender and root thresholds.
 Log4j MBean